CrashServer/live/docs/installation_and_setup.md

 This will start the CrashServer application, and you can access it via your web browser at `http://<HOST_IP>:3000`.

+## Setup Transparent Mode for webTroop (optional)
+- use zen browser
+- in `about:config`, set `browser.tabs.allow_transparent_browser` to true
+- install the `Transparent Zen` Zen Mods
+- in settings/Zen Mods/Transparent Zen settings, make sur the ` Allow transparency on linux (TURN OFF BEFORE UNINSTALL)` is checked
+- restart the browser
+- choose the transparent theme in CrashServer settings panel
+- right click on the Zen browser tab window on a blank area and choose `Edit theme` to choose/remove a background color, adjust opacity, and grain effect.
+- restart or refresh

 ## Troubleshooting

 ### Python3 vs Python